Azure/aci-deploy/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

 This repository contains [GitHub Action for Deploying to Azure Container Instances](/action.yml) to deploy to Azure Container Instances.
 It supports deploying your container image to an Azure Container Instance.

+__Note__: Currently this action supports deploying to azure container instances only if the __ip-Address__ of the container group is __public__.

 The definition of this GitHub Action is in [action.yml](/action.yml).